dodsonphillip62/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

 Planning ahead is essential to avoid last-minute scrambling and stress.
 Break down projects into smaller, manageable tasks and set realistic deadlines for each.
 Using task management tools, such as Trello or Asana, can help keep you organized and on track.
 Remember to allocate enough time for breaks and to refocus, as well as for unexpected challenges that may arise.

+# 2024-01-30
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying actual bottlenecks.
+Remember that simplicity, consistency, and robustness often lead to better performance in the long run."

+This quote emphasizes the importance of not getting bogged down by attempting to write highly optimized code from the outset, which can lead to overly complex solutions and potentially introduce bugs.
+Instead, it suggests that a solid foundation of clean, straightforward code is more beneficial and that optimization should be a data-driven process based on real performance needs.